TTUNEPH2025/GN/docs/Anti-GBM.md

  * Diagnosis should be made ASAP if anti-gbm is suspected and treatment should be initiated with out delay, even if diagnosis is not confirmed
+ * If patient remains symptomatic and/or anti-gmb titers remain elevated after 4 weeks of treatment
+   1. Rituximab 1g for 2 doses 14 days apart; to be given post PLEX and delay next PLEX session by 48hr to prevent removal of drug
+   2. Imlifidase: undergoing phase 3 trial for anti-gbm
  * Most Anti-GBM is cleared in the first 8 weeks of treatment after PLEX and Immunsuppression initiated
  * Relapses uncommon --> may occure in patients who smoke or are exposed to lung irritants
  * If serious infection occurs during treatment can add IVIG post PLEX treatment with abx